September 16-December 6, 2024

 (Recommended for students who have taken Level 10 at least once, or equivalent)

 Japan Right Now: This class will examine aspects of today’s Japanese society and culture through the latest news.
 Students will read articles on NHK News Web Easy and actively discuss them.
 The original articles written with advanced vocabulary and grammar may also be introduced.
 There will be listening exercises through video clips.
+For a sample of course material from a previous semester, please see here.

 This class is ideal if you want to reinforce any of the following skills: